ProteinGym/proteingym-base/docs/decisions/0004-dataset-splits.md

   consistent for archived datasets only and be applied while archiving data.
   Datasets created from manifests files do not have to result in consistent splits.
+- Flexibility : A flexible implementation is preferred.
+For example, for boosting algorithms, one might want to have training sets from different datasets and a separate test set.
+While this is not a common use case, a programmatic user might want to create such a dataset combination.

 ### User-interfaces